Kawthar1512/MyProject-Node-API/README.md

   This test simulated 50 users per second over 30 seconds, resulting in a high number of successful API hits.
 The server handled the requests smoothly, without crashing or slowing down.
 This confirms Node.js's ability to scale under concurrent load thanks to its non-blocking I/O model.

 Conclusion
-This simple web application showcases Node.js’s ability to handle asynchronous I/O and concurrent connections efficiently, making it a powerful choice for scalable network applications.
+This simple web application showcases Node.js’s ability to handle asynchronous I/O and concurrent connections efficiently, making it a powerful choice for Myproject network applications.

-Author
-Kawthar Abolade
+Author : Kawthar Abolade
-e-mail - kawthar1512@yahoo.com
+kawthar1512@yahoo.com